Search Articles

 What to Do If You Suspect Medicare Abuse

-There are a number of options for reporting incidents that you suspect may constitute Medicare fraud:
+A number of options are available for reporting incidents that you suspect may constitute Medicare fraud:

 • Call the Office of Inspector General hotline at 1-800-HHS-TIPS or file your complaint online.

 • In addition, each state (and the District of Columbia) has a dedicated Senior Medicare Patrol, or SMP.
-This service can monitor your Medicare account for fraud and TBD.
-Search online for your local SMP.
+This service can monitor your Medicare account for fraud.

 Created date: 06/07/2023